Why study computing in college?

 Finding a way in

 People take many paths into careers in computing and tech.
 Ask around at a high-tech company and you’ll hear about all kinds of levels of education, from bachelor’s degrees to PhDs.
 All kinds of college programs.
 A vast array of prior internships and jobs.
 But there are some choices you can make for your undergraduate degree that can position you for success.

 Break Through Tech Chicago’s academic partner is the University of Illinois Chicago, our city’s public research university and the most diverse university in Illinois.
 At UIC, many students who seek to establish themselves in the tech world choose among the programs offered by the computer science department, which has a national reputation for excellence in teaching and research.

-UIC students who take courses in the computer science department learn from award-winning teachers who are invested in their students’ success at top companies.
+All computer science and data science students at UIC learn from award-winning teachers who are invested in their students’ success at top companies.
 They participate in cutting-edge research projects that produce life-changing work.
 They develop tech skills and strengthen their résumés with industry internships—all right here in Chicago.
-Curious which UIC academic programs might be an option for you as a Break Through Tech Chicago participant?
+Curious which UIC academic programs might be an option for you?
 See below.